SSharroufna/SSharroufna/README.md

 ### What I currently Do

-- 🤔 I’m looking for outstanding intership opportunities!
+- 🤔 Working as a front end developer for Okaya
 - 📫 How to reach me: SarahSharroufna@gmail.com
 - ⚡ Fun fact: I play Minecraft and listen to Mozart a lot.